 In this first variation of ME, the patient stands before a three-way full-length mirror and is asked to focus on—and describe—her body parts.
 She must do so using neutral and objective terms, as though she were trying to help someone build a model of her body.

-A description of head/face is usually followed by those of lower parts (e.g., neck, shoulders, arms, breasts, stomach, legs, feet), concluding with a description of the whole body.
+A description of the head and face is usually followed by those of lower parts (e.g., neck, shoulders, arms, breasts, stomach, legs, feet), concluding with a description of the whole body.